Bernard Preston

 There are almost none in refined flour.

-That bran also is the source of most of our lignans; the phytochemicals that help prevent breast malignancies.
+That bran also is the source of most of our lignans; the phytochemicals that help prevent breast and malignancies.
 Is it any coincidence that the prevalence has soared since the universal refining of wheat began?

 Solar Power Energy

 Solar power energy might be for you, particularly if you live in a country where the electricity supply is unreliable; Bernard Preston has made some significant mistakes along the way from which you can learn.
-In particular he has realised that a Mickey Mouse project rarely seems to satisfy and achieve our dreams.
-Go bigger from the start.

 Collecting your own solar power energy is a huge part of our philosophy; it is hugely cost-effective and reduces carbon dioxide emissions into the atmosphere.